ngs-docs/angus/sourmash.md

 ![](_static/kmers-metapalette.png)

-Here, the Koslicki and Falush show that k-mer similarity works to group microbes by genus, at k=40\.
+Here, Koslicki and Falush show that k-mer similarity works to group microbes by genus, at k=40\.
 If you go longer (say k=50) then you get only very little similarity between different species.

 ## Using k-mers to compare samples